simonambridge/Oracle_to_Cassandra/README.md

 <h2>Query 2: Query All Departments And Employees by Department</h2>

 <H3>Multi-Table Joins In SparkSQL</h3>
-when we migrate data from a relational database to a NoSQL database like Apache Cassandra there is invariably a need to perform some element of data transformation.
+When we migrate data from a relational database to a NoSQL database like Apache Cassandra there is invariably a need to perform some element of data transformation.
 Transformation typically involves duplication and de-normalisation of data and to do this we frequently want to join data between tables.
 Let's see how we can do that in Spark.

 <H3>Create Cassandra Table EMPLOYEES_BY_DEPT</h3>
 To satisfy Query 2 we have a table for Employees stored by Department.